aslotter/rdm-databases/README.md

     ) AS subquery ON (subquery.some_id = tbl1.some_id)
     GROUP BY tbl1.groupingvar;

-**logistics**: submit the required materials to your forked GitHub resository for this assignment (via invitation) by 2017-02-27 17:00.
+**logistics**: submit the required materials to your course GitHub resository for this assignment (via invitation) by 2018-04-27.